-• Funerals are being transitioned to a virtual experience due to social distancing.
+• Funerals are transitioning to a virtual experience due to social distancing.

-• There is a rise in mental health disorders from an unexpected death of a loved one.
+• There is a rise in mental health disorders from the unexpected death of a loved one.

-• Allow others to pay their respects and honor the deceased?
+• Allow users to pay their respects and honor the deceased?

-• Encourage others to seek counseling and stay connected with loved ones?
+• Encourage users to seek counseling and stay connected with their friends/family?

 Questions to Consider: